News

 Kitten has a new experimental workflow for creating web apps called Streaming HTML that Aral introduces you in this video and accompanying article.
 Kitten, uniquely, enables you to build Small Web apps (peer-to-peer web apps).
 But it also aims to make creating any type of web app as easy as possible.
 The new Streaming HTML workflow is a big step in realising this goal.

-End-to-end-encrypted Kitten Chat
+End-to-end encrypted Kitten Chat

 In this hour-and-a-half long Small is Beautiful live stream recording, Aral shows you how WebSockets, authenticated routes, and public-key encryption work in Kitten and uses them to create a centralised WebSocket chat application that he then evolves into an end-to-end-encrypted peer-to-peer Small Web chat application.